Asbestos Cancer Survival Rates

 - Biphasic/mixed – About 15% of cases have a mix of cell types.
 These are more difficult to diagnose as well as treat.

-In the U.S., men are more often diagnosed with mesothelioma than women.
+In the U.S., men are more often diagnosed with mesothelioma although recent trends show an increase among women too.
 Historically, men were more likely to encounter high concentrations of asbestos exposure (usually in labor-intensive career fields and manufacturing industries).

 Are Survival Rates Higher Today?